sleexyz/hylogen/README.md

 <br/>

-Hylogen programs are compiled down to GLSL code, which can be compiled and executed in Hylogen's realtime WebGL rendering context.
+Hylogen programs are compiled down to GLSL code, which can be compiled and executed in the packaged realtime WebGL rendering context.

 ## Features